cpfaff/rbefdata_paper/paper/rbefdata.md

 pressure on the development of efficient data management tools that help them to deal with requirements like data preservation, description of data with metadata and the exploration of data for reuse.
-There are good solutions to many parts of the data life cycle with each of them having its strengths but also downsides that impede their extensive use.
+There are good solutions to many parts of the data life cycle with each of them having their strengths but also downsides that impede an more extensive use.
 The situation here could be improved by the development of software that tightly integrates new valuable concepts into existing and widely used tools and thus into the daily workflow of researchers.
 Paper proposals and data provenance as new ways to promote